ausrasul/simpledeploy/README.md

     $ loginctl enable-linger [USER]

+Another issue is podman requires fully qualified images if they are pulled from dockerhub Add docker.io to the unqualified search registries in podman:
+    $ vi /etc/containers/registries.conf

+then add:

+    unqualified-search-registries = ["docker.io"]

 ### Options

   Pull repository and run the pipeline even if there are no changes to the git history of the repo.